wandb/docs/docs/guides/hosting/manage-users.md

 User management within a W&B organization and its underlying teams can be done in a more efficient and repeatable way using the [SCIM API](./scim.md).
 It is especially useful when managing user provisioning & de-provisioning at scale, or when looking to do so from a [SCIM](https://scim.cloud/)-supporting Identity Provider.
 There are broadly two categories of SCIM API - **User** and **Group**.

 ### User SCIM API
-[User SCIM API](./scim.md#user-resource) allows for creating, disabling or getting the details of a user (or listing all users) in a W&B organization.
+[User SCIM API](./scim.md#user-resource) allows for creating, deactivating or getting the details of a user (or listing all users) in a W&B organization.

 :::info
-With the `DELETE User` endpoint, the user is disabled in the W&B organization such that they are not able to sign-in anymore, but they are still shown in the user list.
-To fully remove a disabled user from the user list, you must [remove the user from the oganization](#remove-a-user).
+With the `DELETE User` endpoint, the user is deactivated in the W&B organization such that they are not able to sign-in anymore, but they are still shown in the user list.
+To fully remove a deactivated user from the user list, you must [remove the user from the organization](#remove-a-user).

-It's not possible to re-enable a disabled user directly.
-Remove the user completely, and then add them again using the invite or auto-provisioning flows.
+It is possible to re-enable a deactivated user, if needed.
 :::

 ### Group SCIM API
 [Group SCIM API](./scim.md#group-resource) allows for creating or removing a W&B team in a organization.
 The `PATCH Group` endpoint can be used to **add** or **remove** users in an existing team.

 :::info
-There's no notion of a `group of users` having the same role within W&B Server yet.
+There's no notion of a `group of users having the same role` within W&B Server yet.
 A W&B team closely resembles a group, but it should rather be seen as a mechanism that allows a mix of diverse personas with different roles work collaboratively on a set of related projects.
-So in a way, a team is meant to be comprised of different groups of users with each group assigned the roles of team admins, members, viewers, and custom roles.
-Due to this resemblance, The Group SCIM API endpoints map to W&B teams.
+So in a way, a team is meant to be comprised of different groups of users with each group assigned one of the roles from team admins, members, viewers, or custom roles.
+Due to this resemblance, we mapped the Group SCIM API endpoints to W&B teams.
 :::

 ## View organization usage of W&B